Bristol Port Railway and Pier: Connection to the network

 As built, the railway was isolated from the rest of the national network, having not been intended for anything more than local traffic.
 However, with very little goods traffic, a connection to the main line railways was needed to develop Avonmouth as a port.
 An extension from Hotwells to the city's main station at Temple Meads would have required crossing a large amount of developed land, and so was prohibitively expensive.
 Instead, a link was proposed from the BPRP at Sneyd Park, running under Clifton Down to join the Midland Railway and Bristol and South Wales Union Railway.

 The connection was authorised by the Bristol Port Railway and Pier (Clifton Extension) Act 1867 (30 & 31 Vict. c. cciv), but the BPRP was in financial difficulties and unable to attract investors.
 Instead, the company joined forces with the Midland and Great Western Railways to build the Clifton Extension Railway, which opened in 1877 for freight to the newly built Avonmouth Docks.
 The double-track CER was not initially open to passengers, as although the Sneyd Park – section was certified for passenger use in 1878, the MR and GWR did not believe the BPRP line was in a suitable state to carry their passengers.
-The MR obtained parliamentary powers to install block signalling on the line at the BPRP's expense, and through trains eventually started on 1 September 1885.
+The MR obtained powers in section 27 of the Midland Railway (Additional Powers) Act 1884 (47 & 48 Vict. c. xcviii) to install block signalling on the line at the BPRP's expense, and through trains eventually started on 1 September 1885.